 The Company has entered into interest rate swaps to effectively convert a portion of its debt from a floating to a fixed-rate basis.
-Under these swap contracts, exclusive of applicable margins, the Company will pay fixed rate interest and receive floating-rate interest amounts based on three-month LIBOR settings.
-The swaps are designated and qualify as cash flow hedges.
-The following table summarizes the interest rate swaps in place as of December 31, 2011, and 2010.
+Under these swap contracts, exclusive of applicable margins, the Company paid fixed rate interest and received floating-rate interest amounts based on three-month LIBOR settings.
+The swaps were designated and qualified as cash flow hedges.
+The following table summarizes the interest rate swaps in place as of December 31, 2013, and 2012.